-This AOP describes the sequence of events leading from deiodinase inhibition to increased mortality via reduced posterior swim bladder inflation.
-Disruption of the thyroid hormone system is increasingly being recognized as an important toxicity pathway that can cause many adverse outcomes, including disruption of developmental processes.
+~~Other than the difference in deiodinase (DIO) isoform, the current AOP is identical to the corresponding AOP leading from DIO2 inhibition to increased mortality via posterior swim bladder inflation (<https://aopwiki.org/aops/155>).
+The overall importance of DIO1 versus DIO2 in fish is not exactly clear.
+The current state of the art suggests that DIO2 is more important than DIO1 in regulating swim bladder inflation.
+Therefore AOP 155 may be of higher biological relevance compared to the AOP that is described here.~~ This AOP describes the sequence of events leading from deiodinase inhibition to increased mortality via reduced posterior swim bladder inflation.
+Thyroid hormones (THs) are critical during embryonic development and disruption of the TH system can interfere with normal development.
 Three types of iodothyronine deiodinases (DIO1-3) have been described in vertebrates that activate or inactivate THs and are therefore important mediators of TH action.
-Type II deiodinase (DIO2) has thyroxine (T4) as a preferred substrate and is mostly important for converting T4 to the more biologically active triiodothyronine (T3).
-Inhibition of DIO2 therefore reduces T3 levels.
+While type II deiodinase (DIO2) has thyroxine (T4) as a preferred substrate and is mostly important for converting T4 to the more biologically active triiodothyronine (T3), type I deiodinase is capable of both converting T4 into T3 and converting rT3 to the inactive thyroid hormone 3,3' T2.
+Inhibition of DIO1 thus reduces T3 levels.
+However, partly because rT3, rather than T4, is the preferred substrate for DIO1, DIO1 inhibition is probably less important in causing reduced T3 levels when compared to DIO2 inhibition.
 As in amphibians, the transition between the different developmental phases in fish, including maturation and inflation of the swim bladder, is mediated by THs (Brown et al., 1988; Liu and Chan, 2002).
 The swim bladder is a gas-filled organ that typically consists of two chambers (Robertson et al., 2007).
 The posterior chamber inflates during early development in the embryonic phase, while the anterior chamber inflates during late development in the larval phase.
-This AOP describes how DIO2 inhibition results in reduced T3 levels, which prohibit normal inflation of the posterior chamber of the swim bladder in the embryonic phase.
+This AOP describes how DIO1 inhibition results in reduced T3 levels, which prohibit normal inflation of the posterior chamber of the swim bladder in the embryonic phase.
 The posterior chamber is important for regulating buoyancy and thus for swimming performance (Robertson et al., 2007).
 Reduced swimming performance reduces chances of survival due to a decreased ability to forage and avoid predators.
 The final adverse outcome is a decrease of the population trajectory.
 Since many AOPs eventually lead to this more general adverse outcome at the population level, the more specific and informative adverse outcome at the organismal level, increased mortality, is used in the AOP title.
-Support for this AOP is mainly based on chemical exposures in zebrafish and fathead minnows (Jomaa et al., 2014; Cavallin et al., 2017; Stinckens et al., 2018) and on knockdown/knockout and TH supplementation studies in zebrafish embryos where the DIO2 gene is inactivated (Walpita et al., 2009, 2010; Heijnen et al., 2014; Bagci et al., 2015; Houbrechts et al., 2016).
-This AOP is part of a larger AOP network describing how decreased synthesis and/or decreased biological activation of THs leads to incomplete or improper inflation of the swim bladder, leading to reduced swimming performance, increased mortality and decreased population trajectory (Knapen et al., 2018; Knapen et al., 2020; Villeneuve et al., 2018).
+Support for this AOP is mainly based on chemical exposures in zebrafish and fathead minnows (Jomaa et al., 2014; Cavallin et al., 2017; Stinckens et al., 2018) and on knockdown studies of combined inactivation of DIO1 and DIO2 in zebrafish embryos (Walpita et al., 2009, 2010; Heijlen et al., 2014; Bagci et al., 2015).